MattDMo/PythonImproved/README.md

 ![BUG FIXME TODO XXX line highlighting](http://pigimal.com/img/comment.line.note.png)

 - `constant.other.allcaps.python` captures variable names that are in all caps (`OPENING_PORT`, for example), assuming the convention that these are generally treated as constants in the code.
 This scope does not match `variable.other.django.settings`, so each can be colored independently.
+Matches `CONSTANT`, `class.CONSTANT` and the `CONSTANT` part of `CLASS.CONSTANT`, but not `CLASS.function()`, `class.FUNCTION()`, or `FUNCTION()`.
 - Fixed the octal integers so the Python 3-style `0o123` is matched as well as the old-style `0123`
 - Built-in functions like `any()`, `dict()`, `len()`, `raw_input()`, etc. now have their arguments highlighted just like any other function.
 Many thanks to [@facelessuser](https://github.com/facelessuser) for the regex, and [@FichteFoll](https://github.com/FichteFoll) for valuable discussion.
 For those working with Python 2, `print` is still a standalone keyword, as is `del`.
 If you can think of any others that should be as well, please [let me know](https://github.com/MattDMo/PythonImproved/issues/8).
 - To facilitate hacking, I'm also including my `.YAML-tmLanguage` file in the repo, which I use for my day-to-day work (I really hate debugging regexes embedded in XML).
 Install [`AAAPackageDev`](https://sublime.wbond.net/packages/AAAPackageDev) for syntax highlighting, and tools for converting between YAML, JSON, and XML/Plist formats.
-[Neon](https://sublime.wbond.net/packages/Neon%20Color%20Scheme) of course has great coloring :)
+[Neon](https://sublime.wbond.net/packages/Neon%20Color%20Scheme) of course has great coloring for the `.YAML-tmLanguage` format, and especially the regexes :)

 ## Issues

 If you have questions, concerns, or suggested improvements, I'd love to hear from you!
 Feel free to [open an issue](https://github.com/MattDMo/PythonImproved/issues/new) or send a [pull request](https://github.com/MattDMo/PythonImproved/compare/) and I'll get back to you as soon as I can.
-You can also email me at <mattdmo@pigimal.com>.
+You can also email me at <mattdmo@pigimal.com> or find me on Twitter [@MattDMo](https://twitter.com/MattDMo).

 ## License